EU AI Act Overview

 Data and Data Governance

-High-risk AI systems must be developed using high-quality data sets for training, validation, and testing.
+High-risk AI systems must be developed using high-quality data sets for training, validation and testing.

 Key Requirements